shavonneg/tp/docs/UserGuide.md

 ### 5.9.
 Adding an order: `order`

 Adds an order into BookKeeper. <br>
-Format: `order <INDEX> by/DEADLINE c/PRICE d/DESCRIPTION`
+Format: `order INDEX by/DEADLINE c/PRICE d/DESCRIPTION`

 <div markdown="block" class="alert alert-info">

 **:information_source: Additional Notes:**<br>

-* Adds the order to the client at the specified `INDEX`.
+* Adds an order to the client at the specified `INDEX`.
   The index **must be a positive integer** 1, 2, 3, …​, and the index must exist in the Client list.
 * All fields must be provided.
-* order of the fields does not matter
+* The order of the fields does not matter
-  (e.g. both `order <INDEX> by/DEADLINE c/PRICE d/DESCRIPTION` and `order <INDEX> d/DESCRIPTION c/PRICE by/DEADLINE`
+  (e.g. both `order INDEX by/DEADLINE c/PRICE d/DESCRIPTION` and `order INDEX d/DESCRIPTION c/PRICE by/DEADLINE`
   are acceptable)
-* All orders status are automatically set to PENDING.
+* The status of new orders are automatically set to "PENDING".
 * Please specify `by/DEADLINE` field in `DD-MM-YYYY HH:MM`.
-    * Deadlines can be set to a date before their current date to suggest that the order is overdue.
+    * Deadlines can be set to a date before a date before today to mean that an order is overdue.
-      (e.g. If your order was due yesterday, but you never make yet, you can also add a new order and put yesterday's day
-      to track if you have orders that are overdue.)
+      E.g. if your order was due yesterday, but you have not completed the order, you can put yesterday's date.
+This lets you track if you have orders that are overdue.
-* For the `c/PRICE` field, do note that any decimal places after 2 will be rounded up.
+* For the `c/PRICE` field, do note that any decimal places after 2 will be rounded.
-    * For e.g. `2.999` will be rounded up to `3.00`.
+    * E.g. `2.999` will be rounded up to `3.00`.
 * The order list will be sorted according to their deadline.
     * Meaning, if there are two orders, one due on `10-10-2025 10:00` and another due on `10-10-2025 10:30`, the order with the deadline of `10-10-2025 10:00` will have an index of `1`, and the other order will have an index of `2`.

 </div>